Carreau/phd-dissertation/parts/part4.rst

 .. figure:: /figs/Fig_02-B.png
     :width: 50%

     Measurement of the contact angle between the two liposomes forming the doublet before (black) and after (white) disruption of the stabilized actin cortex as a function of their volume.

 .. _3d-obs:

 3D observation
 **************
 ..
 2

 Three dimensional imaging of the doublets is necessary to get the correct contact angle.
-This requirement comes from the fact that in simple 2D epiflourescence images, the focal plane has to correspond to the equitorial plane of the doubles.
-I f this is not the case, the fit will produce a systematic underestimation of the contact angle.
+This requirement comes from the fact that in simple 2D epifluorescence images, the focal plane has to correspond to the equatorial plane of the doubles.
+If this is not the case, the fit will produce a systematic underestimation of the contact angle.
-This is especially the case when doublets are of different radii as typically found in our experiments, where the liposomes composing the doublets have an (average?) ratio of :math:`R_1 / R_2 \in [1.15:1.82]` (??? is this in µm/µm? is this an average value?
-If son what is the error.
+This is especially the case when doublets are of different radii as typically found in our experiments, where the liposomes composing the doublets have an ratio of :math:`R_1 / R_2` between 1.15 and 1.82.
-If it gives a range, why not simply saying between 1.15 and 1.82??).

 .. _confocal-stack: